York13Pud/python-django-training/notes.md

 6. Install whitenoise using `python -m pip install whitenoise`.
 7. Add `'whitenoise.middleware.WhiteNoiseMiddleware',` to the `MIDDLEWARE` list in `settings.py`.
 8. Re-run the server and hard refresh the page.
 The images and CSS should now render.

+The only downside of whitenoise is that it will not serve user uploaded content.
+For that, use something like AWS S3.